 8. Louisiana State University in Alexandria

-Louisiana State University in Alexandria offers a BS in Mathematics with an academic track in actuarial science that is one of Louisiana’s most innovative and best online actuarial science programs.
-Louisiana State University’s bachelor’s degree in actuarial science prepares grads to sit for the first SOA exams and generously offers up to 75% of credits to be transferred, if eligible.
-Required concentration classes include financial mathematics, business finance, probability, and mathematical statistics, among others.
+Louisiana State University in Alexandria offers a BS in Mathematics with an academic track in actuarial science that is one of Louisiana’s most innovative and best online actuarial programs.
+Louisiana State University’s bachelor’s degree in actuarial science program prepares grads to sit for the first SOA exams and generously offers up to 75% of credits to be transferred, if eligible.
+Required concentration classes include financial mathematics, business finance, probability, risk management, and mathematical statistics, among others.